Sultamicillin: Contraindications

 Sultamicillin is contraindicated in people with penicillin allergy and those with mononucleosis, as these have an increased risk of developing severe rashes.

 Adverse effects

 The most common side effect, as with many other antibiotics, is diarrhoea and soft stool.
-In Japanese clinical trials, these occurred with a frequency of 3.7% and 1.1%, respectively; however, in studies outside Japan, diarrhoea was much more common at 10& to over 50% in patients taking sultamicillin.
+In Japanese clinical trials, these occurred with a frequency of 3.7% and 1.1%, respectively; however, in studies outside Japan, diarrhoea was much more common at 10% to over 50% in patients taking sultamicillin.
 Other adverse effects occurring in the range of 1 to 10% of people include nausea, vomiting, stomach ache, headache, rashes, and infections with Candida albicans.
-Haemorrhagic colitis caused by Clostridium difficile infections is a rare complication.
+Haemorrhagic colitis caused by Clostridioides difficile infections is a rare complication.

 Interactions

 Interactions with other drugs are similar to other penicillins: allopurinol increases the risk for patients to develop rashes.
 Penicillins slow down the elimination of methotrexate, potentially increasing its adverse effects.
 Conversely, the elimination of sultamicillin's active constituents (ampicillin and sulbactam) is reduced by probenecid and probably by the nonsteroidal anti-inflammatory drugs (NSAIDs) aspirin, indometacin and phenylbutazone.